rajaram2003/Doctor-Appointment-Booking-Website/README.md

 ## Usage

 The Prescripto platform is designed for users to easily book appointments with doctors.
-Here’s a quick guide on how to navigate the app and use its features:
+Here’s a quick guide on how to navigate the website and use its features:

 ### User Flow